Play Along with Chord Progressions

 chord progressions in popular songs

-iou – During mid-September this important section will be developed much more thoroughly.
+iou – During late-November this important section will be developed much more thoroughly.
 I'll help you find online song-recordings that use each chord progression – simple, blues, 50s, popular, jazz – by linking to resources that include wikipedia's lists of popular songs for some common progressions,* or HookTheory & ChordGenome & others.
-I also will link to the best programs for "finding the key of a song" and will explain a scientific method – when you experiment & observe – for finding the key by yourself.
-Usually the key won't be C, but with an electronic keyboard you can “play in C” but “hear in the song's key” (which usually it won't be C) by using the transposing feature of your keyboard.
+I also will link to the best programs (so far it's only MusicStax) for "finding the key of a song" and will explain a scientific method – when you experiment & observe – for finding the key by yourself.
+Usually the key won't be C, but with an electronic keyboard you can “play in C” but “hear in the song's key” (usually not C) by using the transposing feature of your keyboard.
 And if necessary (if the song isn't tuned to the standard A=440) you can use the keyboard's tuning feature.

 [[ resources: info-databases about CP's of songs: hook theory – chordgenomeproject – and others ]]